-During 2019, the Company's U.S. employees, including its executive officers participated in the AMC 401(k) Plan, a tax-qualified retirement savings plan.
+During 2020, the Company's U.S. employees, including its executive officers participated in the AMC 401(k) Plan, a tax-qualified retirement savings plan.
 Under this plan, participating employees are eligible to contribute into their plan accounts a percentage of their eligible pay on a before-tax basis as well as a percentage of their eligible pay on an after-tax basis.
 The Company matches up to 100% of the first 3% of eligible earnings contributed pre-tax by participating employees and then matches 50% of the next 2% of eligible earnings contributed pre-tax by participating employees.
 In addition, the Company may provide a non-contributory profit sharing contribution based on the employee's eligible earnings.
 The Company's profit sharing contributions are subject to vesting limitations for the first three years of employment.
-For December 31, 2019, the Company did not provide any profit sharing contributions.
+For December 31, 2020, the Company provided a profit sharing contribution of 2% that was deposited into participant accounts in February 2021.